How do I find a good technician/repairer?

 • Avoid sight-unseen quotes; nobody can know what your equipment needs without seeing it

-• Look at reviews, good and bad, and the responses to them
+• Look at reviews, good and bad, and the business owner’s responses to them

-• Avoid recappers, recapping cannot fix the vast majority of faults, problem-solving is key
+• Avoid recappers; a good technician will confirm that recapping won’t fix the vast majority of faults

-• Remember, there are no miracles, no ‘gurus‘, only skilled individuals doing good, technically sound work
+• Remember, there are no miracles, no ‘gurus‘, only skilled individuals doing technically sound work

 Ask Retailers

-One useful piece of advice I can offer is to find the best hi-fi store/s in the largest city near you.
-Ask an experienced staff member who they use/recommend to service and repair the type of equipment you own.
-Good retailers use technicians they can rely on.
-Experienced staff should be able to recommend someone who can assist you or perhaps even arrange the repair through their store.
-Shonky retailers recommend shonky repairers, and vice versa.
+One useful piece of advice I can offer is to find the best hi-fi store/s in the largest city near you and ask an experienced staff member who they use/recommend for servicing and repairing the type of equipment you own.

 Other Considerations

 Good technicians inspire confidence and won’t try to quote on a job before inspecting and testing the equipment.
-It may be tempting to go with a ‘magic blind quote,’ but first ask yourself how a technician can know which of the many possible problems your equipment has without inspecting, testing and determining its condition and service history, before parting with your money.
+It may be tempting to go with a blind quote, or the lowest quote, but ask yourself these two very important questions before parting with your money:

 Recapping is a fad typically carried out by unskilled repairers, hoping that shotgun parts replacement will solve a problem.
-The problem is, many or even most faults are not capacitor-related.
-Yeah, ouch.
-Replacing lots of old parts might sound like a good idea, but it is best done after figuring out what is wrong with a piece of equipment, for hopefully obvious reasons.
+The problem is that many or even most faults are not capacitor-related.
+Replacing lots of old parts might sound like a good idea, but it is best done after figuring out and fixing what is wrong with a piece of equipment.

 Tracing and resolving electronic faults is challenging; that’s why few are really good at it.
 Look for someone who understands this and expresses it, and who is interested in finding the real cause of a problem and resolving it.